Sajantoor/Coronavirus-Tracker/README.md

 ## Future Features
   * Recoveries are planned but not available yet to due [issues with the data source](https://github.com/ExpDev07/coronavirus-tracker-api/issues/161)
+  * Additional accurate sources for more data points in Asia and Europe
   * Infected data parameter option: Takes confirmed cases and subtracts deaths and recoveries
   * Updated UI and homepage
+  * Graphs to see if countries or states / provinces are "flattening the curve"
+    * Logarithmic scale graphs
   * Deck.gl Text layer with data clustering as the default layer option for mobile
   * Table with sorted data with each countries' cases, deaths and recoveries
   * Data History and timeline